HIV/AIDS Among American Indians and Alaska Natives

 - Over the last decade, new diagnoses increased 63% among AI/AN gay and bisexual men.

 - AI/AN face HIV prevention challenges, including poverty, high rates of STIs, and stigma.

-HIV and AIDS Diagnoses4 and Deaths
+HIV and AIDS Diagnoses3

-- Of the estimated 161 HIV diagnoses among AI/AN men in 2011, most (75%; 120) were attributed to male-to-male sexual contact.
+- Of the estimated 170 HIV diagnoses among AI/AN men in 2014, most (84%; 142) were among gay and bisexual men.4

-- AI/AN gay and bisexual men may face culturally based stigma and confidentiality concerns that could limit opportunities for education and HIV testing, especially among those who live in rural communities or on reservations.
+- Stigma.
+AI/AN gay and bisexual men may face culturally based stigma and confidentiality concerns that could limit opportunities for education and HIV testing, especially among those who live in rural communities or on reservations.